Noise-stability and central limit theorems for effective resistance of random electric networks: The Walsh decomposition

 \subsubsection{Concentration on sets of small diameter}

-A small variation on the proof of Theorem~\ref{theo:EStight} allows to obtain the following result, which shows that on graphs with homogeneous currents, the Walsh decomposition is concentrated on sets of small diameter. \begin{theo} For any graph $\G$, any $\Lambda\geq 1$ and any $L\geq 1$,
+A small variation on the proof of Theorem~\ref{theo:EStight} allows to obtain the following result, which shows that on graphs with homogeneous currents, the Walsh decomposition is concentrated on sets of small diameter.